nextest-rs/nextest/site/src/docs/stability/index.md

 ### nextest-runner

+nextest-runner is an internal crate that contains the core runner logic for nextest.
-nextest-runner is built to serve the needs of cargo-nextest.
-Every `cargo-nextest` release is likely to correspond to a breaking change to nextest-runner.
+Every nextest release is likely to correspond to a breaking change to nextest-runner.

 ## Minimum supported Rust version (MSRV)

-The MSRV of cargo-nextest or dependent crates may be changed in a patch release.
-At least the last 3 versions of Rust will be supported at any time.
+The MSRV of cargo-nextest and dependent crates is currently **Rust {{ msrv }}**.

+The MSRV may be changed in a patch release.
+At least the last 3 versions of stable Rust will be supported at any time.